Rithwik01/Rithwik01.github.io/README.md

 ## Education

 - **Georgia State University** (Expected Dec 2024)
-  - Bachelor of Science in Computer Science
+  - Bachelor in Data Science
-  - GPA: 3.52/4.0
-  - Relevant Coursework: Fundamentals of Data Science, Data Mining, Software Engineering, Data Structures, and Linear Algebra
+  - Relevant Coursework: Fundamentals of Data Science, Data Mining, Software Engineering, Data Structures, Database structures and Linear Algebra

 Feel free to explore my projects and contributions on GitHub.
 If you have any questions or would like to collaborate, please don't hesitate to reach out!